-FACT: Though it is important to consult your veterinarian about flea control, many prescription flea and tick products contain harmful chemicals .
+FACT: Though it is important to consult your veterinarian about flea control, many prescription flea and tick products contain conventional pesticides .
 And veterinarians do not often know the best method for treating the environment.
 Holistic veterinarians are a good resource for finding the best natural flea control product.

 #8) FICTION: SPOT-DROPS and flea dips are a safe and easy way to control fleas

 FACT: Yes these methods are easy, but they are not safe.
 In fact, recently the EPA completed an in-depth assessment of the effects of these products in response to the thousands of reports of illness and death among household pets.
 In every one of the products tested, the EPA reported adverse effects and is now working to increase restrictions on their use.

 #9) FICTION: Flea collars are a safe and easy way to prevent fleas

 FACT: This is the least effective way to control fleas.
 Flea collars use harmful ingredients and may contain harmful residues that are transferred to pets’ fur, and then to pet owners who handle them (especially children who are at an increased risk).
 Some collars have been shown to contain cancer causing agents and poisons that persist on fur for weeks.
 And since fleas spend most of their time off the animal, they have very short lived results.

 #10) FICTION: Natural products for flea control don’t work

 FACT: While many safe pesticide products don’t have to go through EPA mandated testing because they are exempt from registration, it doesn’t mean they don’t work.
 People everywhere have found the natural approach to be effective in controlling fleas, and with the innovative technology of Wondercide, it takes less time, costs less than pest control companies, and you can rest easy knowing you are using a safe, effective product for the pet, home, and family.